 The Steven M. Still Perennial Garden features a 5500 square foot extensive display of multi-season perennials, shrubs, and small trees.
 It was designed by world-renowned English garden designer and plant expert Adrian Bloom.
-In August 2007, the garden was dedicated to honor Emeritus Professor of Landscape Horticulture, Dr. Steven M. Still, who is currently Director of the Perennial Plant Association.
+In August 2007, the garden was dedicated to honor Emeritus Professor of Landscape Horticulture, Dr. Steven M. Still.
 During his twenty-five years at Ohio State, Dr. Still mentored, lectured, advised, and nurtured more than 4,000 students.
 He is the author of the widely used Manual of Herbaceous Ornamental Plants and was the first director of Chadwick Arboretum & Learning Gardens.

 Design Features – Adrian Bloom, Designer